zaidfayaz/React/react_practice/1-Introduction.md

                     Render Props
 The term 'Render Props' refers to a technique for *sharing code* between React Components using a *prop whose value is a function*

+                    Context
+Context provides a way to pass data through the component tree without having to pass props down manually at every level
 >